-- Cleat wiring:
+- Cleat wiring

-- Wooden Casing and Capping Wiring
+- Casing and capping wiring

-- CTS or TRS Wiring
+- CTS or TRS or PVC sheath wiring

-- Conduit Wiring
+- Conduit wiring

 The cleats are made in two halves, one base and the other cap.
 The base is grooved to accommodate the cables and the cap is put over it and whole of it is then screwed on wooden plugs (gutties) previously cemented into the wall or ceiling.
 Thus the cables are firmly griped between the two halves of the cleats and secured to the supporting wall or ceiling.

 The cleats used are of different sizes and different types in order to accommodate cables of various sizes and different numbers of cables respectively.
 The cleats are of three types—one groove, two grooves and three grooves to accommodate one, two, and three cables respectively.

 - This is also acceptable where appearance is not so important and cheapness is the main consideration.

 Wooden Casing and Capping Wiring

 The cables are carried through the wooden casing enclosures.
 The casing consists of V-shaped grooves (usually two to hold the cables of opposite polarity in different groves) and is covered at the top by means of rectangular strip of wood, known as capping, of same width as that of casing.
 The capping is screwed to the casing by means of wooden screws fixed at every 15 cm on the centre fillet.

 To protect the casing against white ants first class seasoned teak wood, varnished by shellac varnish is employed.
 Two or three cables of same polarity (either all phases or all neutrals) may be run in one groove and in no case the cables of opposite polarity should be run in the same groove.
 The casing is usually placed 3.2 mm apart from the wall or ceiling by means of porcelain distance pieces of thickness not less than 6.5 mm in order to keep the casing dry at the back.